 There are four distinct indigenous peoples living in the Andaman Islands: Andamanese, Onges, Jarawa and Sentinelese.
-The Andaman Islands are a chain of over 500 islands, twenty-seven of which are inhabited, in the Bay of Bengal.
+The Andaman Islands are a chain of over 500 islands, 27 of which are inhabited, in the Bay of Bengal.
 Although they are closer to the South-East Asian archipelago, the islands, along with the Nicobar Islands to the south, are an Indian Union Territory, under the jurisdiction of the Home Ministry in New Delhi.

-Little is known about the history and development of the indigenous peoples of the Andamans, since they are small groups of hunter-gatherers, have no written language and have fallen drastically in numbers over the last two centuries.
-Although the islands were previously known to outsiders, the first attempts to colonize them came from the British at the end of the eighteenth century although these were soon abandoned.
-The islands were again colonized in the aftermath of the ‘Indian Mutiny' of 1857 when a penal colony and jail were established on South Andaman, which over the years housed both political and other prisoners.
-In addition, people from the Indian mainland, especially from East Bengal/Bangladesh, have settled in the islands.
+Little is known about the history of the indigenous peoples of the Andamans, since they are small groups of hunter-gatherers, have no written language and their numbers have fallen drastically over the last two centuries.
+Although the islands were previously known to outsiders, the first attempts to colonize them were by the British at the end of the eighteenth century although these were soon abandoned.
+The islands were again colonized in the aftermath of the Indian rebellion of 1857 when a penal colony and jail were established on South Andaman, which over the years housed both political and other prisoners.
+In addition, people from the Indian mainland, especially from East Bengal/Bangladesh, have settled on the islands.

-The odds against their survival as viable peoples are overwhelming.
+The odds against their survival as viable communities are overwhelming.
 The main threat comes from development of the islands by large-scale settlement and deforestation.
 The islanders, especially the Jarawa, have resisted those who encroach on their reserve, as happened when several road-building crew died in 1976 and two settlers died in 1985.
-Some attempts have been made to contact these Jarawa with gifts, and sometimes these have been successful, but anthropologists have warned that such contact is intrinsically harmful and will only result in the destruction of the few indigenous people who still survive.
-Proposals by the Indian Government to give the Andaman and Nicobar Islands the status of a free port and to encourage tourism and communications development might be the final blow for the original Andaman Islanders.
+Some attempts have been made to contact Jarawa with gifts, and sometimes these have been successful, but anthropologists have warned that such contact is intrinsically harmful and will only result in the destruction of the few indigenous people who still survive.
+Proposals by the Indian government to give the Andaman and Nicobar Islands the status of a free port and to encourage tourism and communications development might be the final blow for the original Andaman Islanders.

 Minorities and indigenous peoples in